 Managing the City: Honoring the Career of Professor Sylvester Murray

-Sylvester Murray is an Emeritus Professor of Urban Studies and Public Administration at the Levin College of Urban Affairs.
+Murray is an emeritus professor of urban studies and public administration at the Levin College of Urban Affairs.
 He is a former city manager of San Diego, California, Cincinnati, Ohio, Ann Arbor, Michigan and Inkster, Michigan.
-He was also manager of government consulting at Coopers & Lybrand, CPA, in Columbus, Ohio.
-Professor Murray has served as President of the American Society for Public Administration (ASPA) and the International City Management Association (ICMA).
-He received a BA in history from Lincoln University, Pennsylvania, an MGA in governmental administration from the University of Pennsylvania, and an MA in economics from Eastern Michigan University.
-Professor Murray is a Fellow of the National Academy of Public Administration (NAPA) and a Board Member of the Consortium for International Management, Policy and Development (CIMPAD).
-He is a former Board Member of the National Civic League (NCL), the Lincoln Institute of Land Policy, the Conference of Minority Public Administrators (COMPA), and the National Forum of Black Public Administrators (NFBPA).
+He received a BA in history from Lincoln University, Pennsylvania, a Master’s in governmental administration from the University of Pennsylvania, and a Master’s in economics from Eastern Michigan University.
+Murray is a fellow of the National Academy of Public Administration and a board member of the Consortium for International Management, Policy and Development.

 The event is being sponsored by the Cuyahoga County Mayors and City Managers Association, the CSU student chapter of the International City/County Management Association, the National Forum for Black Public Administrators and the Ohio City/County Management Association.